 Set in lyrical Powys countryside, close to the Brecon Beacons National Park, Llwyn Howell offers everything the visitor needs for a romantic escape or a family holiday – and more.
 Stunning views, cosy comfort, and lots of garden space make this very special Welsh farm house the perfect location for a refreshing get-away.
-Llwyn Howell sleeps 2 to 6 (plus an infant and 2 dogs) in two double bedrooms and a room with full-size bunk beds.
-There is a fold-out futon for an extra couple, if required.
+Llwyn Howell sleeps 2 to 4 adults, plus 2 children on bunk beds and 2 children on a futon, an infant and 2 dogs.

 This lovely cottage can be rented by a couple at a discount of 25% outside the school holidays based on the use of one double bed only (when you book for a couple, the price will be discounted automatically).

 The ground floor has a lovely spacious kitchen/dining room with an oil-fired Aga and a generous wood burning stove.
 When you step into the room from the outside porch, you are greeted by the lovely warmth from the Aga.
 Delightful touches such as the red Kitchen Aid ‘Artisan’ espresso machine/grinder and the kitchen blender make this space a complete joy for the cook, while plenty of old beams and big stone flags reveal the building’s 17th-century origins.
-There is a downstairs shower room (with power shower, loo and hand basin); and a little snug room with a pretty open fireplace is ideal for reading or watching TV and DVDs (and has a fold-out double futon sofa-bed for extra family members).
+There is a downstairs shower room (with power shower, loo and hand basin); and a little snug room with a pretty open fireplace is ideal for reading or watching TV and DVDs.
 The sitting-room has a top-of-the-range wood burning stove, a TV, and two comfy sofas and an armchair, where the view through the window is as wonderful in winter as in summer.